bloom-housing/bloom/README.md

 - 3100 for backend/core

 ### Bloom's UI-Component Development
-- Although its own open-source repository, developers may wish to see ui-component changes in the Bloom context.
-This is achieved with the following steps:
+- Because Bloom's ui-components package is a separate open source repository, developing within both repos locally requires linking the folders with the following steps:
 ### Directory Setup
 1. Clone both Bloom and the [ui-components repository](https://github.com/bloom-housing/ui-components) on the same directory level.
 ### Symlinking UI-C